Characterisation of exchangeable sequences through empirical distributions: Kallenberg's Argument

-and a monotone class extension supposedly yields the equivalence of definitions (\ref{conditionalurn}) and (\ref{conditionalurn2}).
-But not only does the last equality above not hold in general (try with $k=0$, $n=2$), but even in the second equality, measurability of $\beta_{n-1}$ with respect to $\mathcal{F}_k,\beta_n$ was implied, which in general can not be assumed, so the proof of Theorem 2.4 in \cite{olav2} does not hold along those lines.
+Using the notion of factorial measures, Kallenberg then argues that the symmetry in the $f_i$'s in Eq.\ ({\ref{TargetedSymmetry}}) follows from the following calculation:

-It is also worth mentioning that the previous urn-equivalence has repercussions on the proof of Theorem 2.3 in \cite{olav2} and also of Theorem 2.2 in \cite{olav2}.
-The proof of the latter theorem was very easily mendable, along the original lines and hence omitted in the present work. \end{remark}
+However, we believe that there are two inaccuracies in that calculation.
+First, in the second equality the measurability of $\beta_{n-1}$ with respect to $\mathcal{F}_k,\beta_n$ was implied, which in general can not be assumed.
+Secondly, the last equality above need not hold in general (try with $k=0$, $n=2$).
+To the best of our knowledge those two inaccuracies cannot be easily mended.

-We now explore a different assumption which leads to the same result, namely the Markovian property.
-First we show by a counterexample that, contrary to the stationarity assumption, the homogeneous Markov property is quite restrictive, in the sense that it does not have any hope to lead to a characterisation of the entire class of exchangeable sequences.
+It is also worth mentioning that the incompleteness of the proof of Proposition 2.2 in \cite{olav2} just discussed, has repercussions on the proof of Theorem 2.3 in \cite{olav2} and also of Theorem 2.2 in \cite{olav2}.
+The proof of the latter theorem is very easily mendable, along the original lines, and hence omitted in the present work.